juliandev/SIFTER/README.md

 **Note about command line options:** use option name with `--`, except in the case of verbose (use `-v`).

 ## Setup
-To configure the files, databases, ontologies, etc. you can use the scripts developed by Sahraeian et. al, see the **README** in the scripts/ directory.
+To configure the files, databases, ontologies, etc. you can use the scripts developed by Almeida-E-Silva et. al, see the **README** in the scripts/ directory.

 After you have successfully:
 1. generated a phylogeny (and put it in <SIFTER>/reconciled/reconciled-<FAMILY>.nex)